Tairāwhiti CARE Regional Skills Leadership Group

 The Tairāwhiti CARE RSLG released its Regional Workforce Plan in mid-2022.
 The plan sets out regional aspirations, priorities and actions for current and future workforce skills development in the region.
 It builds on the foundation set by Tini ngā hua maha ngā huarahi Creating Pathways: Workforce Development Plan 2021.

-The Regional Workforce Plan is about people.
-It looks at work in Tairāwhiti through the lens of kaimahi, employers and whānau and promotes better access to skills and training opportunities that are directly relevant to local industry and employment prospects.
+The Regional Workforce Plans are about people.
+They look at work in Tairāwhiti through the lens of kaimahi, employers and whānau and promotes better access to skills and training opportunities that are directly relevant to local industry and employment prospects.

-The plan mainly focuses on regional solutions to regional problems but will also suggests actions at a central government level where regional solutions may not be possible or the challenge or opportunity is a national one.
+The plans mainly focus on regional solutions to regional problems but will also suggests actions at a central government level where regional solutions may not be possible or the challenge or opportunity is a national one.

 Local insights reports